-Like many people who train as psychotherapists, I came to trauma work driven by my own personal experiences and a desire to help others build a better and more meaningful life: as a survivor, as a participant in the mental health care system, as a young artist, as a young queer person, and as a spiritual being having a human experience.
-Again, like many who become therapists, I also learned soon after that in order to do this well, and meaningfully, I needed to take my own process of healing to greater and greater depths.
+My initial background is that I spent over ten years as a trauma-focused Art Psychotherapist.
+Like many people who train as psychotherapists, I came to trauma work driven by my own personal experiences and a desire to help others build a better and more meaningful life.
+I approached this as a survivor, as a participant in the mental health care system, as a young artist, as a young queer person, and as a human who wanted to help other people.
+I also learned soon after that in order to do this work well, and meaningfully, I needed to take my own process of healing to greater and greater depths.

 We cannot guide others to places we have not traveled